 What is the difference between bladeless and bladed laser eye surgeries?

 While it is a common misconception among patients that the bladeless laser technique does not involve the creation of a flap, both bladeless and bladed laser eye surgery requires the creation of a corneal flap that is reproducible in both diameter and thickness.
 During bladed laser eye surgery, the flap is created with a microkeratome, a precise microscopic blade oscillating at a very high rate.
 With bladeless surgery, the flap is created using a special laser.
 The laser that creates the flap is different from the laser that corrects your prescription.
 The laser used to create the flap is a femtosecond laser, called the IntraLase® laser, and the laser that corrects your prescription is an excimer laser.
 The femtosecond technology has evolved considerably over the past two years.

 What if I am not a candidate for these laser eye surgery procedures, are there other options?

 The answer may be yes.
 Patients with very high prescriptions can consider intraocular implants.
 There are two types of implants for patients who suffer from extreme nearsightedness or farsightedness.
 There are implants that can be inserted near the iris, the colored part of the eye, and therefore do not require the removal of the eye’s natural lens; however, this technology is still at an early stage of development.
 A clear lens extraction, in which the natural lens of the eye is removed and replaced by an intraocular lens, is a more reliable procedure.
-In addition to distance correction, the implants can improve near vision for reading.
-ReZoom® and ReSTOR® lenses are two types of multifocal intraocular lens implants.
+In addition to distance correction, ReZoom® and ReSTOR® lenses are two types of multifocal intraocular lens implants which can improve near vision for reading.